ubccpsc/310/docs/26w1/syllabus.md

 Every lecture will have **at least two iClicker questions**.
 Respond to at least one of them and that lecture is credited.

-Questions are graded by **response, not correctness**.
-They are your opportunity to engage with the material at the moment the concept is trying to stick, so it is worth spending the time to really think through the question.
+Questions are graded by **response, not correctness** — a wrong answer costs you nothing.
+So think each one through and commit to an answer even when you are unsure; being unsure is exactly when the question is doing its job.
+These are your chance to engage with the material at the moment the concept is trying to stick.

 - Your **four lowest lectures are dropped**.
 That covers illness, interviews, conflicts, a dead phone battery, and the lecture where the app misbehaves.
 You do not need to tell us about any of these.
 - You earn credit regardless of which section you attend.